The “Pairing Up to Beat Lung Cancer” 5K race was created to:

 - and tobacco cessation programs to help smokers kick the habit.

-Despite the very serious prognosis of lung cancer, some people with earlier stage cancers are cured.
-More than 430,000 people alive today have been diagnosed with lung cancer at some point.
+Despite the serious prognosis of lung cancer, some people with earlier stage cancers are cured.
+More than 430,000 people alive today have been diagnosed with lung cancer.
 Many of the stories of these survivors are inspiring!
-NCH would like to share one of the success stories with you.
+Though Colleen’s lung cancer was diagnosed in a later stage, it was successfully treated and she got her life back.
+NCH would like to share Colleen’s story.